KunYi/Simple-UEFI-Bootloader/README.md

 **Features:**
 - UEFI 2.x support
-- Loads kernels compiled as native Windows PE32+, Linux 64-bit ELF, and Mac OS 64-bit Mach-O files (see my Simple-Kernel repository for proper compilation options)
+- Loads and executes kernels compiled as native Windows PE32+, Linux 64-bit ELF, and Mac OS 64-bit Mach-O files (see my Simple-Kernel repository for proper compilation options)
 - Reset protection for kernel file loading (if the system resets without cleanly clearing the memory, the bootloader will try to reuse the same memory location)
 - Multi-GPU framebuffer support (typically only works with one monitor per GPU due to how most GPU firmwares are implemented)
 - ACPI support